sku899/QA_Project1/readme.md

 ## 6-1.Login page:  ##

 > This page is for user to login.
-Users must provide their register email address and password.
+Users provide their registered email address and password to login.

 > **For a new user**: new users need to create user account before they can use the services.
 ## 6-2.Signup page: ##